Armenian orthography reform

+This reform is not to be confused with the 13th-century alphabet extension introducing letters օ and ֆ.

 Acceptance and evaluation

 Today it is the officially used orthography for the Armenian language in Armenia, and widely used by Armenian communities in Georgia and Russia.

 It was rejected by the Armenian diaspora, most of which speak Western Armenian, including the Armenian communities in Iran, which also speak Eastern Armenian and still use the classical orthography of the Armenian alphabet.
-It is still doubted if the reform resulted in orthography simplification.

-Some authors hold that changes introduced into the Armenian alphabet actually simplified writing; for example, the alternation of the letters ‹o› and ‹ո› inside words was finally regulated.
+While some authors hold that changes such as the regularization of the letters ‹o› and ‹ո› inside words resulted in orthographic simplification, others doubt if this was achieved.

 History

 One of the most significant and successfully achieved policies of the former Soviet Union was the rise in the overall population's literacy, which began in the early 1920s.
 That was most probably the urgent need that was one of the reasons for reforming the orthography.
 With a variety of other educational reforms, the reformed orthography resulted in a literacy rate of 90% in the country by the early 1950s.

 Pursuing faster progress, some other nations of the Soviet Union changed their scripts from Arabic (Central Asian nations) and Latin (Moldova) to Cyrillic in the same period.
-It can be seen as a rather progressive step in the spirit of the historical developments in that it did not hinder the ability of all of the former Soviet nations to develop literature, education, research and science.